top of page

 What will camp life be like?

-Visit our class/instructor's page to explore a selection of sample classes and activities offered at Birdsong.
-Participants can engage in a wide range of hands-on experiences, including archery, fire making, candle making, wood carving, musical performances, flint knapping, primitive cooking, storytelling, drumming, weaving and fiber arts, herbalism, cordage making, knitting, and more.
+Visit our class/instructor's page to see some of the sample classes and activities offered at Birdsong.
+Some of our classes include archery, shelter building, fire making, candle making, basket making, wood carving, musical performances, flint knapping, outdoor cooking, drumming, weaving and fiber arts, herbalism, cordage making, knitting, and much more.
 Additional on-site activities include hiking, biking, and horseback riding.
 Team | Birdsong Gathering

 Where is the gathering located?